Admissions

 • document stating that the certificate / diploma entitles to undertake or continue university studies in a country in which the certificate / diploma was issued (such proof should be issued or certified by the school or an educational institution which issued the certificate / diploma or by educational authorities of the country which issued the certificate / diploma or in which system of education the school operates)

-• original sworn translations into Polish language (or English language if a candidate undertakes studies provided in English) of all the documents listed above, made by a Polish (English) sworn translator (a search engine of sworn translators at the website of Ministry of Justice), or a sworn translator registered in any of EU, EFTA or OECD country, or a Polish consul in the country where the documents were issued, or an embassy or consulate of the country which issued the documents or in which educational system the school operates located on the territory of Poland
+• original sworn translations into Polish (or English if a candidate undertakes studies in English) of all the documents listed above, made by a Polish-English sworn translator (a search engine of sworn translators at the website of Ministry of Justice), or a sworn translator registered in any EU, EFTA or OECD country, or a Polish consul in the country where the documents were issued, or an embassy or consulate of the country which issued the documents or in which educational system the school operates located on the territory of Poland

 • a certificate of recognition (nostrification) of secondary school (maturity) certificate / higher education diploma, if applicable [read more]

-• an application for admission printed out from candidate’s individual registration account in the Candidate’s Registration System and signed up by the candidate
+• an application for admission printed out from the candidate’s individual registration account in the Internet Recruitment of Candidates system, signed by the candidate

-• a colour photo (such requirements as for passport photo)
+• a colour photo (same requirements as for passport photo)

-• an application for issuing student’s id printed out from candidate’s individual registration account in the Candidate’s Registration System (it is necessary to attach a digital photo first)
+• an application for issuing a student’s ID printed out from the candidate’s individual registration account in the Internet Recruitment of Candidates system (it is necessary to attach a digital photo first)

-• a proof of student’s id payment (22 PLN); in case of foreign nationals residing abroad who can not make the transfer, proof of payment for the student’s id can be delivered upon arrival to Poland
+• proof of student’s ID payment (22 PLN); in the case of foreign nationals residing abroad who can not make the transfer, proof of payment for the student’s ID can be delivered upon arrival to Poland

-• if need be, the proof of candidate’s right to be admitted on the same rules as applicable to Polish citizens (for example: residence permit, Card of the Pole, etc.)
+• if necessary, proof of the candidate’s right to be admitted on the same rules as Polish citizens (for example: residence permit, Pole’s Card, etc.)

-• if applicable, a health certificate stating that there are no objections to undertake studies by a foreign candidate (if the health certificate was issued in a foreign language, a sworn translation into Polish language)
+• if applicable, a health certificate stating that there are no contraindications to undertaking studies (if the health certificate was issued in a foreign language, a sworn translation into Polish is needed)

-• a certificate of proficiency in English (equivalent at least to the level B2) /in the case of a proper diploma, a language certificate is not required.
-Read a list of diplomas / certificates of proficiency in English, accepted in the process of recruitment (PDF)
+• a certificate of proficiency in English (at least at a B2 level or equivalent).
+In the case of a proper diploma, a language certificate is not required.
+Read a list of diplomas / certificates of proficiency in English accepted in the process of recruitment (PDF)

-• if need be – additional documents, depending on the chosen programme of study —- Admissions Office’s list of required documents
+• if necessary – additional documents, depending on the chosen programme of study — Admissions Office’s list of required documents

-Also, be sure to check our detailed instruction on how to apply.
+Also, be sure to check our detailed instructions on how to apply.

 When you do not have any English language certificate

-It may happen that you do not have any language certificate even though you speak English fluently.
+It is possible that you do not have a language certificate even though you speak English fluently.
 What to do then?
-Well, it depends on type of studies that you are applying to.
+Well, it depends on the type of studies you are applying to.

-Candidates for 2nd cycle (Master) studies can participate in an exam or in an interview veryfing their English language skills if the unit, in which given programme is being held, allows that.
-In order to dermine whether it is possible or not, it is the best to contact a faculty.
+Candidates for 2nd cycle (Master’s) studies can participate in an exam or in an interview verifying their English language skills if the unit responsible for the programme allows that.
+In order to determine whether it is possible or not, it is the best to contact the faculty.

-Candidates for 1st cycle (Bachelor) studies (as well as candidates for Master studies who cannot undertake an exam/interview as part of their recruitment process) can participate in the Central Foreign Language Proficiency Examination (CFLPE).
-If the person passes the examination, he/she will be allowed to apply for studies without any other language certificate.
+Candidates for 1st cycle (Bachelor’s) studies (as well as candidates for Master’s studies who cannot undertake an exam/interview as part of their recruitment process) can participate in the Central Foreign Language Proficiency Examination (CFLPE).
+If the person passes the examination, they will be allowed to apply for studies without any other language certificate.

-Here you can check our instruction on how to sign up for the CFLPE (PDF).
+Here you can see our instructions on how to sign up for the CFLPE (PDF).